metagineers/hederaai/README.md

 ## Introduction

-ScreenMyTalent is an innovative AI-driven screening platform designed to revolutionize the recruitment process.
-By leveraging advanced voice AI technology, ScreenMyTalent automates initial candidate interviews, providing quick, efficient, and unbiased evaluations.
+RevolvingRock is an innovative AI-driven screening platform designed to revolutionize the recruitment process.
+By leveraging advanced voice AI technology, RevolvingRock automates initial candidate interviews, providing quick, efficient, and unbiased evaluations.
 <br />
 This streamlined approach not only saves valuable time for HR professionals but also ensures a consistent and fair screening process.
-With its ability to operate 24/7, ScreenMyTalent is ideal for both local and international recruitment, accommodating candidates from different time zones seamlessly.
+With its ability to operate 24/7, RevolvingRock is ideal for both local and international recruitment, accommodating candidates from different time zones seamlessly.
 <br />
-Whether you’re a small business or a large enterprise, ScreenMyTalent enhances your talent acquisition strategy, making hiring faster, smarter, and more effective.
+Whether you’re a small business or a large enterprise, RevolvingRock enhances your talent acquisition strategy, making hiring faster, smarter, and more effective.

 ## Installation